The John Armitage Charitable Trust

 Overview

 The John Armitage Charitable Trust was established as a registered charity (number 1079688) and is one of the UK's significant education and social welfare funders.
-Named after its founder John Armitage, a billionaire hedge fund manager and co-founder of Egerton Capital, the Trust awarded grants totalling over £7.9 million in its most recent financial year.
-The Trust's principal objective is to help people to help themselves, with a particular focus on disadvantaged children and youth support, education, medical care, arts and culture, prisoners and young offenders, and religious organizations.
+Named after its founder John Armitage, a billionaire hedge fund manager and co-founder of Egerton Capital, the Trust awards grants totalling over £7.9 million annually.
+The Trust's principal objective is to help people to help themselves, with a particular focus on disadvantaged children and youth support, education, medical care, arts and culture, prisoners and young offenders, and religious organisations.
 The Trust takes a strategic, long-term approach to funding, with grants often awarded for three years or more, and works through advisers at New Philanthropy Capital to identify suitable charitable partners.

 Funding Priorities